Date pudding is flourless, eggless, gluten-free and possibly dairy-free dessert that is healthy, delicious and made in a snap.

 At the age of 82, he created an Instagram account to follow all my culinary creations and cheered for me with every post.

-He passed away on the first day of Ramadan, his favorite month, and after he called all his Muslim friends wishing them a blessed Ramadan.
+He passed away on the first day of Ramadan, his favorite month, after he called all his Muslim friends wishing them a blessed Ramadan.
 A genuine advocate of harmony with an unshakable belief in diversity, he was.

 I was short on flour and had no eggs to bake a date sticky pudding, so I surfed the web hoping to find a flourless, eggless alternative.